marjohloo/rpico_rgb_keypad_obs/README.md

 To install the software:

-1. Download the latest release ZIP from the [Releases area on GIthub](https://github.com/marjohloo/rpico_rgb_keypad/releases)
+1. Download the latest release ZIP from [Github Releases](https://github.com/marjohloo/rpico_rgb_keypad/releases)
 2. Unzip to your local computer
 3. Copy the unzipped files to your `CIRCUITPY` drive